tozd/node-reactive-postgres/README.md

   `uniqueColumn` query option.
 By default is `id`.
 * Order of rows in query results are ignored when determining changes.
   Order still matters when selecting which rows are in query results through `ORDER BY X LIMIT Y` pattern.
+If you care about order of query results, order rows on the client.
 * Queries cannot contain placeholders or be prepared.
+You can use `client.escapeLiteral(...)` function to escape values when constructing a query.

 ## API